davidcelis/inflections/README.markdown

 require 'inflections/en' # Replace 'en' with your preferred locale.
 ```

-Define your own defaults as such:
+Define your own additional rules as such:

 ```ruby
 ActiveSupport::Inflector.inflections do |inflect|